anthony-mills/cdk-cicd-pipline/README.md

-# Welcome to your CDK TypeScript project
+# CDK AWS CICD Pipeline

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a sample CICD pipeline that can be provisioned with the [Amazon Cloud Development Kit ( CDK )](https://aws.amazon.com/cdk/).

-## Useful commands
+## Useful CDK commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile